psychdatascience/FDS-CourseOne/005_TU_PracticeWithGitViaTerminal.md

 ls
 ```

 Great, you should now have the folder we will use to store all the future git repositories for this class.
 [It is fine to make the folder in a different location, or call it differently, but we will use the above standard.
-We will expect a folder in your home directory called MyGitCode.]
+We will expect a folder in your home directory called MyGitRepos.]

 ### 3. Practice creating and cloning a new repository.